Forget foldable phones. Samsung's Bixby assistant is about to get smarter

 Viv was intended to handle everyday tasks, like ordering flowers, booking hotel rooms and researching weather conditions, all in response to natural language commands.
 The creators -- who included one of Siri's makers, Dag Kittlaus -- claim their software understands your requests and engages in conversation with you to fulfill them, instead of making you speak formulated commands like other AI assistants do.

 The initial version of Bixby used only technology that Samsung created in-house.
 But Bixby 2.0, which Samsung unveiled at its developer conference a year ago, integrated predictive technology from Viv.
-Launching on the Galaxy Note 9 in August, Samsung says Bixby 2.0 is smarter than its first version, with deep-linking capabilities and improved natural language capabilities.
-It can better recognize individual users and better predict peoples' needs.
+Launched on the Galaxy Note 9 in August, Bixby 2.0 is smarter than its first version, Samsung says, with deep-linking capabilities and improved natural language capabilities.
+It's built to better recognize individual users and better predict peoples' needs.

 Gradually, Bixby has become more than a smart sidekick.